-An aircraft's best rate of climb and best angle of the climb are dependent on the aircraft engine's capability of producing either thrust or power.
+An aircraft's best rate of climb and best angle of climb are dependent on the aircraft engine's capability of producing thrust and power.

 Thrust is used when determining an aircraft's best angle of climb and is simply a measurement of force.

 For example, if you were to pick up a 10lb box you would have to exert a force (thrust) of 10lbs to pick it up.